 Welcome!
 We've founded Cocoon in 2019.
 At the moment we are a collective of five midwives*, with and without kids, queer-identified and allies, white, cis and trans*.
 Our first languages are German or English.

 Imogen Raye Minton

 Hi, I'm Imogen!
 My pronouns are she/her.

-I am originally from the US, but have lived in Berlin since 2006.
+I am originally from the US, but have lived in Berlin since 2007.
 I became a midwife after getting my Bachelors in Gender and Sexuality, and Masters in International Public Health and Gender.
-I did my midwifery training here in Berlin, and have since worked in various settings: as a homebirth midwife, a beleg-midwife in the hospital, and in a Geburtshaus.
-Working towards social justice by supporting people during the transformative process of becoming parents is my guiding passion.
+I did my midwifery* training here in Berlin, and have since worked in home, hospital, and geburtshaus settings.
+Supporting people's agency and power during the transformative process of becoming parents is very important to me, and working especially to provide BIPoC, queer, trans* and inter* folks with senstive care is my central goal.
+It's an honor to learn from each of our clients how best to accompany them.

-I am white, cis, queer, and speak german and english fluently (though sometimes I feel like I'm getting worse in both languages!).
+I am white, cis, queer, and speak german and english (though sometimes I feel like I'm getting worse in both languages!).
 I am thrilled to be founding this collective with such incredible midwives*.

 Hey, I´m Cato!
 My Pronouns are they/them, or he/him.

 I've lived in Berlin for many years.
 After my Bachelor in Communications Science and Psychology in 2009 I started my midwifery training.
 It was important to me to find work for my hands and my heart.
 I am fascinated with everything surrounding Pregnancy and Birth support.
 Trans and queer sensitive care are very important to me.
 I feel enriched by every chance I get to accompany a person during their unique expereice of this life phase.